gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 The `providerConfig.caches[].http.tls` field indicates whether TLS is enabled for the HTTP server of the registry cache.
 Defaults to `true`.

-The `providerConfig.caches[].highAvailability.enabled` defines if the registry cache is scaled to 2 replicas.
-See [High Availability](#high-availability) for more information.
+The `providerConfig.caches[].highAvailability.enabled` defines if the registry cache is scaled with the [high availability feature](https://github.com/gardener/gardener/blob/master/docs/development/high-availability-of-components.md#system-components).
+See the [High Availability section](#high-availability) for more details.

 ## Garbage Collection